Find out more about the SODIS water purification system and get a modern yet practical way to get safe drinking water.

 Introducing the SODIS Water Purification Method

 SODIS, or solar ultraviolet water disinfection, is one of our favorite emergency water purification systems.
-It is a portable water purification system which uses solar energy or UV-radiation to disinfect contaminated water.
+It is a portable water purification system that uses solar energy or UV radiation to disinfect contaminated water.

 During its time in the sun, the UV-radiation kills off harmful germs and diarrhea-causing bacteria.
 It's also convenient since it is a kind of portable water filtration system.

 Despite the fancy acronym, this water purification system is actually simple and works for free.
 All it requires to purify water is a bottle, sunlight, and a little time.

 This water purification method is simple, but also very tedious with the materials used.
 Here are the steps to this water purification method with tips to do it the right way:

 Using a clear or light blue bottle is a must; both plastic and glasswork are great.
 You may also potentially use a plastic water bag, such as a Ziploc.

 Do not use a container of more than three liters because this water purification system only works with fairly small containers.
 Your water container must also be very clear and free of scratches.

 The water clarity needs to be clear, as well.
 If you have a scratched bottle or murky water, the sun cannot penetrate through the bottle of water.